LiweiDengDavid/STD2Vformer/README.md

 # STD2Vformer

-A pytorch implementation for the paper: '*STD2Vformer: A prediction-length-agnostic model for Spatiotemporal Prediction*‘,  other baseline code please refer to：https://github.com/TCCofWANG/Spatial-Temporal-Forecasting-Library
+A pytorch implementation for the paper: '*STD2Vformer: A prediction-length-agnostic model for Spatiotemporal Prediction*‘,  We reference the implementation of other baseline models from this [repository](https://github.com/TCCofWANG/Spatial-Temporal-Forecasting-Library).

 # 🎯Overview